Bobcatlion/Fintech-Bootcamp-HW/Intro to Finance HW.md

 * Ripple
 * Founded in 2012
-* Founded by Chris Larson and Jed McCaleb
+* Founded by Chris Larson, Arthur Britto, and Jed McCaleb
 * Ryan Fugger conceived Ripple in 2004 after working on a local exchange trading system in Vancouver.
 The intent was to create a monetary system that was decentralized and could effectively empower individuals and communities to create their own money.
 After discussions with McCaleb and long-standing members of the Ripple community, Fugger handed over the reins.
 In September 2012, Chris Larsen and Jed McCaleb co-founded the corporation OpenCoin.
 On September 26, 2013, OpenCoin officially changed its name to Ripple Labs, Inc.
 * Andreessen Horowitz, FF Angel LLC, Lightspeed Venture Partners, Pantera Capital, Vast Ventures, Bitcoin Opportunity Fund donated 2.5million in 2013